 PlaceCal is both a software tool and a partnership of community organisations, charities, social housing providers, government services, health providers, and citizens.
 You can see it in action on our website.

 If you’re here from a community group to find out how to link a calendar, head here and scroll to the bottom.

 Our handbook is split into sections depending on your role in the PlaceCal project.

 Commissioners are the people who fund the PlaceCal platform.
 This can either be community groups looking for a tool to bring their neighborhood together, or city or health authority managers looking to help their staff work in a more networked way.

 This handbook is for anyone considering commissioning or partnering with PlaceCal in their area.
 We look at how PlaceCal can fulfil your asset-mapping remit, and enable a transformational change in the relationships between organisations and institutions in your region.

-Our Secretary Handbook takes you through the stages of delivering PlaceCal from inception to maintenance.
+Our Coordinator Handbook takes you through the stages of delivering PlaceCal from inception to maintenance.

 This guide outlines the benefits for your organisation and outlines what you’ll need to join the partnership.

-Developers are anyone interested in working on the PlaceCal platform, adapting it for their own area, or who wants to work with PlaceCal's API feeds.
+Developers are anyone interested in working on the open source PlaceCal platform, or who wants to adapt it for their own area.